qpv-research-group/solcore5/docs/source/Solvers/depletion.rst

 which has an explicit dependence on :math:`z` and results in analytic expressions for the current densities.
-In Solcore, we integrate the expressions for the drift-diffusion equations under the depletion approximation numerically to allow for an arbitrary generation profile calculated with any of the :doc:`optical solvers <../Optics/optics.rst>`.
+In Solcore, we integrate the expressions for the drift-diffusion equations under the depletion approximation numerically or by using the Green's function method to allow for an arbitrary generation profile calculated with any of the :doc:`optical solvers <../Optics/optics.rst>`.
 It should be noted that although the equations are integrated numerically this will not be a self-consistent solution of the Poisson-drift-diffusion equations, as is achieved by the PDD solver.

 Detailed balance functions